DwipenduKundu/Final_Year_Project_Personalized_Tutor/README.md

 - 📚 **More AI-powered learning modules**
 - 🎤 **Voice-enabled chat feature**
-- 📊 **Performance tracking for quizzes**

 ---

-## 🏆 Contributing

-Contributions are welcome!
-If you'd like to improve AI Tutor, follow these steps:
-1️⃣ Fork the repository
-2️⃣ Create a feature branch (`git checkout -b feature-branch`)
-3️⃣ Commit changes (`git commit -m "Added feature"`)
-4️⃣ Push to the branch (`git push origin feature-branch`)
-5️⃣ Open a pull request

 ---

 🚀 **Developed by Dwipendu Kundu** | [LinkedIn](https://www.linkedin.com/in/dwipendu-kundu-a19557227/)

 ---